 Otherwise known as cryosurgery, freezing is the process of applying liquid nitrogen directly to the skin tag.
 This freezes this area, cutting off the blood supply so that the skin tag dies and falls off.

 Cauterizing is different from freezing in that heat is used to remove the skin tag.
-The tag is burned off while the surrounding skin is sealed to prevent infection or bleeding.
-However, cauterization is a more painful skin tag removal method and can be difficult to carry out in hard-to-reach areas.
+The skin tag is burned off while the surrounding skin is sealed to prevent infection or bleeding.
+However, cauterization is a more painful removal method and can be difficult to carry out in hard-to-reach areas.

 Ligation is one of the most commonly used and painless skin tag removal methods.
 During ligation, a vet will wrap a sterile piece of string tightly around the base of the skin tag to starve it of oxygen and cut off the blood supply.
 In a couple of days, the skin tag will start to turn black and eventually drop off.